IvanSuperCoder/SmartHomeCam/README.md

 # SmartHomeCam

-Face and object recognition using Python AI and IP Cams
+Face and object recognition using Artificial Intelligence (AI) and Internet Protocol (IP) cameras.

 ### Requirements